 However you choose to pursue your case, it is highly recommended that you pay any fine or fee on time, and that you respond to the traffic ticket you received in a timely manner.
 Failure to do this may cause you to be found guilty in your absence, with heavy fines and/or license suspension.
 You may also receive an arrest warrant for Failure to Appear on a misdemeanor traffic charge.
 In General District Court, a person charged has only ten days to post an appeal or 60 days to file a Motion for Rehearing if they miss their court date.

 Virginia law recently changed in 2019 and the DMV is no longer able to suspend your license for Failure to Pay Court Fines and Costs.
 However, the fines and court costs may still be subject to collection fees, interest at the rate of 17% and other charges by the state.
-The state gives you 30 days to pay your fine and court costs, and you may ask the clerk for up to 90 days to pay.
+The state gives you 90 days to pay your fine and court costs, and you may ask the clerk for additional time to pay for a small administrative fee.
 It is important to pay these fines and court costs off as soon as possible.

 The traffic ticket fine will depend on how severe your violation was, and the county in which you received the ticket.
 To this end, you need to read through your ticket for the exact penalties and fees.

 The Fairfax General District Court has a Fine Options Program (FOP) that allows someone to perform community service hours instead of paying the fine and court costs for their case.
 The community service is credited towards the amount due at the rate of $15 per hour.
 The program is manual labor (litter pick-up, painting, landscaping, building maintenance) and run by the Fairfax Sheriff's Office.
 The program requires an orientation program available on Saturday mornings at 7 a.m.
 Work is performed Wednesdays through Sundays.
 Interested persons may apply at the clerk's office for acceptance into the program.
 Click here for more information on the FOP.